bri-project/bri-project.github.io/_pages/about.md

   - /about.html
 ---

-This is the frontpage of the prject: "Analyzing the Belt and Road Initiative"
+This is the frontage of the project: "Analyzing the Belt and Road Initiative".
+A short summary of the porject and the content of the website should go here.